luquenanoUni/DLCV/README.md

 1. Batch Sizes
 2. Activation Functions
 3. Optimizers
-## 4. Implementing Convolutional Neural Networks with Keras on MNIST Dataset and CIFAR10
+## 4. Implementing Convolutional Neural Networks with Keras on MNIST and CIFAR10 Datasets
 Implementing one, two and three layers deep CNNs with a sequential Keras model for multiclass classification on MNIST and CIFAR10 Datasets.
-A comparisson between a fully connected layered network and a CNN is posed.
+A comparisson between a fully connected layered network and CNNs is posed.
 Transfer learning from RESNET model is performed for CIFAR10 classification.
-## 5. Fifth item
+## 5. Implementing Basic Generative Adversial Networks on MNIST and CIFAR 10 Datasets